buganart/descriptor-transformer/README.md

 3. Type `direnv allow` from within the checkout of this repository. -->

 ## Description
 *Demiurge* is a tri-modal Generative Adversarial Network (Goodfellow et al. 2014) architecture devised to generate and sequence musical sounds in the waveform domain (Donahue et al. 2019).
-The architecture combines a sound generating UnaGAN plus MelGAN model with a custom GAN sequencer.
+The architecture combines a sound-generating UnaGAN plus MelGAN model with a custom GAN sequencer.
 The diagram below explains the relation between the different elements.
 ![project concept](https://github.com/buganart/descriptor-transformer/blob/main/_static/img/project_script_dataflow.png)

 The project purpose is to generate predicted audio following the given input audio files.
 From the picture, the input audio files are stored in the RECORDED AUDIO DB.